cosmos/ibc/IBC_WORKING_GROUP.md

 **Join and contribute to the IBC working group**

 Purpose: The evolution of IBC requires cross-industry collaboration to support developing standards that are secure, open, and deployable.
-The IBC working group is a growing team of contributors supporting the standardization of blockchain development from protocol level to applications.
+The IBC working group is a growing team of contributors supporting the standardisation of blockchain development from protocol level to applications.
 Join the IBC [Working Group](https://zc.vg/sf/giAEr) list for email and meeting updates.

 The IBC working group is technical in nature as the goal is to propose, implement and design templates for cross-chain interoperability.